A Police State, yes or no.. |

 Following this inspection, Mr Taueki left for a meeting, but his companion who was taking photographs for a forthcoming court case, was arrested by the police on a charge of burglary.
 His camera was confiscated, and as there was an image of Mr Taueki in this building, the police have issued a warrant for his arrest on a technical breach of his bail conditions.

 The last time he was arrested for a breach of his bail conditions had been on Armistice Day when he was attending a ceremony at the Foxton RSA, where he is a member.
 Five police officers arrived, and in the presence of the Mayor and MP Nathan Guy, he was led away in handcuffs.
 He has yet to be charged with any offence, and is unlikely to be, because he was not in breach of his bail, as the police claimed.
-All the police will say now, is that they were acting under instructions.
+Al l the police will say now, is that they were acting under instructions.

 It is easy to trace where those instructions came from.

 Ironically, the Rowing Club member who called the police last Friday claimed he was an owner of the building.
-When told by a Lake Trustee that the
+When told by a Lake Trustee that the Maori Land Court had just established that Mua-Upoko owned this building and that their lease had expired in 2007, he threatened to burn it down.

 This threat was made in the presence of police officers who couldn’t be bothered recording this comment until the Lake Trustee asked that it be recorded.